yancqS/yancqS/README.md

 ### Hi there 👋

-I am a FE developer
+Hello everyone, I am a FE development engineer and am trying to become an excellent software engineer.

 - 🔭 I’m currently working on `Baidu` 😉
 - 🌱 I’m currently learning `Python` 🤓